Sama (company)

-Sama, formerly known as Samasource, is a training-data company, focusing on annotating data for artificial intelligence algorithms.
-The company offers image, video and sensor data annotation and validation for machine learning algorithms in industries including automotive, navigation, augmented reality, virtual reality, biotechnology, agriculture, manufacturing, and e-commerce.
-Sama's mission is to expand opportunity for low-income individuals through the digital economy.
-One of the first organizations to engage in impact sourcing, Sama trains workers in basic computer skills and pays a local living wage for their labor.
+Samasource Impact Sourcing, Inc., also known as Samasource and Sama, is a training-data company, focusing on annotating data for artificial intelligence algorithms.
+The company offers image, video, and sensor data annotation and validation for machine learning algorithms in industries including automotive, navigation, augmented reality, virtual reality, biotechnology, agriculture, manufacturing, and e-commerce.
+Sama is headquartered in San Francisco, California, with additional offices in Montreal and San Jose, Costa Rica.

-Additionally, Sama provides health and wellness education, professional skills development, a scholarship program to assist with continuing education costs, and a program to provide micro loans and mentorship to aspiring entrepreneurs.
-Some of Sama's clients include Walmart, Google, General Motors and Microsoft.

-Sama is headquartered in San Francisco, California, with an additional office in New York City.
 The organization owns and operates delivery centers in Nairobi, Kenya, Kampala, Uganda and Gulu, Uganda, and partners with additional delivery centers in India.
-Sama previously employed workers in Haiti, Pakistan, Ghana, and South Africa.
+Sama previously employed workers via partner delivery centers in Haiti, Pakistan, Ghana, and South Africa.
+In 2023, Sama faced lawsuits after former content moderators alleged exploitative conditions, including inadequate psychological support, low pay ($1.46-$3.74/hour), and severe mental health impacts from exposure to disturbing material.

 Business model

 Sama uses a secured cloud annotation platform to manage the annotation lifecycle.
 This includes image upload, annotation, data sampling and QA, data delivery, and overall collaboration.

 Sama's platform breaks down complex data projects from large companies into small tasks that can be completed by women and youth in developing countries with basic English skills after a few weeks of training.
-In Kenya, Sama offers an immersive hard and soft skill training program to help prepare underserved youth for the workplace.
-Sama delivery centers follow Sama's social impact guidelines, which includes hiring workers who were previously earning less than the local poverty line, paying a living wage and providing access to benefits.
-Sama also invests in training, salaries, and benefits for their agents, offering free or subsidized meals, transportation, healthcare, and professional development.

 Sama's technology features a five-step quality assurance mechanism that gauges the success of each individual worker.
 Workers are not, however, in direct competition with one another as they are in crowdsourcing models.
 Sama's staff also makes a point of understanding the skills native to each region so that it can channel projects to centers best equipped to handle them.

 First founded as a non-profit in 2008, Sama adopted a hybrid business model in 2019, becoming a for-profit business with the previous non-profit organization becoming a shareholder.